gbiolo/cv-it/README.md

 If Texlive is not installed or the compilation of the LaTex source failes, try to execute the following TexLive installation command:

-`apt-get --no-install-recommends install texlive-base texlive-latex-base texlive-latex-extra texlive-fonts-recommended`
+`apt-get --no-install-recommends install texlive-base texlive-latex-base texlive-latex-extra texlive-fonts-recommended latexmk cm-super`

 The `--no-install-recommends` flag avoid the installation of Texlive giant documentation.
 The previous command, if none of the packages is already installed, will download more or less 100MB of packages (full installation download size is over 1GB).